waltercostamb/features_pipeline/README.md

 # Features pipeline

-This pipeline extracts features from bacterial genomes.
-Here you can learn how to use the pipeline with an example and with your data.
+This pipeline extracts features from bacterial genomes, such as kmers and gene orthologs.
+In this tutorial, you will learn how to use the pipeline with the example input provided in folder *genomes*.
+After learning how to use the pipeline, you can use it with your own data.

 <p align="center">
   <img src="./figures/features_pipeline.png" alt="Alt Text" width="550"/>